Re-entrance effect in the high-temperature critical phase of the quantum dimer model on the square lattice: Model, observables and simulation details

 This relation holds as long as the ``rough'' gas phase is stable, that is for $0<g\leq g_c$.
 It offers a way to measure the Coulomb gas constant easily by simply monitoring the winding fluctuations in the Monte Carlo simulation.
 The method allows us to map the $g$ as a function of $T$ and $V$ in a large region of the high temperature phase of the QDM.
 Of particular interest are the values at the free-fermion point $g=1/2$ and the expected critical value $g_c=4$ for columnar ordering. $g=1/2$ corresponds to the dimer model with no interactions (that is, the infinite-temperature limit of both classical and quantum dimer models), and $\langle W^{2} \rangle \simeq 0.30343 $ there.
 On the other hand, the winding fluctuations take an extremely small value $\langle W^{2} \rangle \simeq \mathcal{O}(10^{-6})$ at $g_c=4$.
 It is not feasible to reach a level of accuracy using Monte Carlo simulations that will be able to resolve this from the value $\langle W^2 \rangle=0$ in the low-temperature columnar (or mixed) phase.
 Already for $g=2$, we have $\langle W^2 \rangle \sim \mathcal{O}(10^{-3})$.
 This explains why we cannot effectively map out $g$ values in the regions close to the columnar phase transitions where we expect larger values of $g$ (See Fig \ref{fig:pd}).

 {\it Dimer-Dimer correlations --- } In order to further understand the high-temperature regime, we monitor the behavior of equal-time parallel dimer-dimer correlations.
 The longitudinal dimer dimer correlation measures the correlation between dimer occupancies in two edges that are both collinear with their separation.
-It is defined as $ G^l(x)= \langle d^{ }({\bf r}) d^{ }({\bf r}+(x,0)) \rangle^c. $ Here the dimer operator $d^{ }({\bf r})$ is $1$ if there is a dimer on the horizontal edge to the right of the lattice site at ${\bf r}$ (and $0$ otherwise).
-The distance vector $(x,0)$ separating the two edges is along the horizontal direction.
-The transverse correlator is $G^t(x)= \langle d^{ }({\bf r}) d^{ }({\bf r}+(0,x)) \rangle^c$ where the distance vector $(0,x)$ is along the vertical direction.
+It is defined as $ G^l(x)= \langle d^{\,\ohdimer}({\bf r}) d^{\,\ohdimer}({\bf r}+(x,0) \rangle^c .$ The distance vector $(x,0)$ separating the two edges is along the horizontal direction.
+The transverse correlator is $G^t(x)=\langle d^{\,\ohdimer}({\bf r}) d^{\,\ohdimer}({\bf r}+(0,x) \rangle^c $ where the distance vector $(0,x)$ is along the vertical direction.
 Assuming rotational and translation symmetry, we can average each correlator over the two perpendicular directions and over all positions $\bf r$.
-Note that we consider the connected correlator $\langle \dots \rangle^c$, where the square of the average dimer occupation $\langle d^{ }\rangle^2=1/16$ is subtracted.
+Note that we consider the connected correlator $\langle \dots \rangle^c$, where the square of the average dimer occupation $\langle d^{\,\ohdimer}\rangle^2 = 1/16$ is subtracted.
 These equal-time correlators are easily accessed in the QMC simulations as they correspond to diagonal operators in the computational basis.
 We average the correlator over all time-slices to improve statistics.

 An analysis~\cite{Papanikolaou2007,Sandvik2006} of the operator content of the dimer operator in the continuum limit (Eq.~\ref{eq:Saction}) shows that in the critical phase $0<g<g_c$, the dimer-dimer correlators contain two leading contributions: one scaling with a fixed power-law $1/x^2$ (the so-called dipolar contribution), and one (the vertex contribution) with an exponent related to the Coulomb gas constant $1/x^{1/g}$.
 The long-distance behavior is thus dominated by the contribution with the smallest exponent $\min (2,1/g)$.
 Both contributions may have a prefactor that may depend on $x$, but does not scale with $x$.
 For instance, it was remarked~\cite{Alet2006} that in the attractive CIDM (for which $g\leq 1/2$ and therefore the contribution $1/x^{1/g}$ displays the slowest decay), the longitudinal correlator has a staggered leading contribution $G^l(x)\propto (-1)^x x^{-1/g}$.